daddy cool: decoding menswear’s latest muse | read | i-D

 Balenciaga spring/summer 18

 Demna didn't stop with Balenciaga.
 Let's look to the Georgian designer's own baby, Vetements.
-Taking to the streets of Zurich -- where Vetements recently relocated -- Demna and co. recruited real people there and then, asking if they would like to play dress up and be photographed in the spring/summer 18 collection.
+Taking to the streets of Zurich — where Vetements recently relocated — Demna and co. recruited real people, asking if they would like to play dress up and be photographed in the spring/summer 18 collection.
 The result was 54 life-sized photographs of ordinary boys and girls, men and women dressed in tucked-in t-shirts, geeky trainers, office-appropriate tailoring, reimagined pieces from the Vetements archive, and utilitarian sportswear.
 The latter reminded me of what my own Dad would wear when I was younger.
 Out of those 54 portraits, three featured fully fledged families and seven or eight could have been fathers.

 It's not just Demna who's at it either: menswear's most wanted, Martine Rose, who incidentally consulted on Demna's debut menswear collection for Balenciaga, was caught musing over the Dad for her line too.
 While she may not have been as blatant as Balenciaga, her spring/summer 18 show was an homage to the outdoorsy type: bike riders, climbers, and golfers.
-Everyone knows they're the Dad's favourite pastimes.
-The clothes were as exquisite as always, but a special mention goes to the lycra cycling shorts, hoiked up cargo shorts -- belted, with the shirt tucked in -- anoraks and supersized fleeces.
+Everyone knows they're the Dad's favorite pastimes.
+The clothes were as exquisite as always, but a special mention goes to the lycra cycling shorts, pulled up cargo shorts — belted, with the shirt tucked in — anoraks and supersized fleeces.
 100% totally Dad-proof.

 Martine Rose spring/summer 18

 Models who could have easily been mistaken for patriarchs were popping up all over the runways too.
-Whilst there's been evidence of fashion embracing women of all ages, for some time now, (Joan Didion in the spring/summer 15 Celine campaign, Benedetta Barzini at Simone Rocha autumn/winter 17, Lauren Hutton in the new Calvin Klein underwear campaign, are a few examples that spring to mind), the industry has been lacking a significant amount of dilfs (except for perhaps Prada, whose menswear campaigns are always brilliantly cast).
+While there's been evidence of fashion embracing women of all ages, for some time now, (Joan Didion in the spring/summer 15 Celine campaign, Benedetta Barzini at Simone Rocha autumn/winter 17, and Lauren Hutton in the new Calvin Klein underwear campaign are a few examples that spring to mind), the industry has been lacking a significant amount of DILFs (except for perhaps Prada, whose menswear campaigns are always brilliantly cast).
 But at the most recent round of menswear shows, they were out in full force.
-They were balding in tracksuits at Pigalle, there were bearded hipster Dads at Junya Watanabe and at Yang Li the man of the moment had slicked back hair, making it even more obvious he was of age.
+They were balding in tracksuits at Pigalle, there were bearded hipster Dads at Junya Watanabe, and at Yang Li the man of the moment had slicked back hair (making it even more obvious he was of age).

 But fashion is very much an industry that's obsessed with teenage dreams and youth culture.
 Typically, easy, breezy cover girls will enjoy their prime for a handful of years before they reach their twenties and celebrity offspring juggle homework and puberty with runway appearances and fashion appointments (Lily Rose Depp made her first public appearance glittering in Chanel at the age of 15).
 So why is menswear musing over Dads?